In Part 2 of SHIT HAPPENS I talked about botched train trips that were easily fixed or simply took patience.

 Split, Croatia is at the top of my list for one of the most beautifully amazing cities I’ve ever been too.

-I will always go back whenever I am in the area.
+I will always go back when I am in the area.

 My daily routine in Split was: